 Your attire should include: t-shirts / polos, jeans / loose fitting trousers and comfortable shoes.

 Look your best but keep in mind that suits, ties and heels won’t work that well !

 If going to a venue that requires formal dress you can wear a suit and tie or the women’s equivalent.

-Remember to also take your own necessities: sunscreen, insect repellent, medical supplies, etc.
+Remember to also take your own necessities: sunglasses, sunscreen, insect repellent, medical supplies, etc.